otoboku/foo_loop/platform/foobar2000/trunk/foo_loop/ReadMe.txt

   Two Files:
       if you create foo.ogg.loop with "type=twofiles head-suffix=_a body-suffix=_b",
       attempt to use foo_a.ogg and foo_b.ogg.
+      or, if you create blank file as foo.ogg.loop, check _A/_B, _head/_loop, _head/_body suffixes.
   Wave(RIFF) Sampler:
       create blank (or with "type=sampler") file, as [musicfile].loop. ex. foo.wav and foo.wav.loop
+  THBGM:
+      copy thbgm song data to toho-installed-dir\thbgm.dat.loop, and insert "type=thbgm" to first line.

 ----